-Interestingly, the Garnet Hill Recreation area was once an active volcanic site, which erupted approximately 32-40 million years ago, reaching 1 mile in diameter.
-While the volcano was actively brewing, rhyolite—a volcanic form of granite—was taking shape inside.
-This forms when magma erupts from the surface and as the rock cools, the released gasses create little pockets that allow the garnets to grow.
+Garnet Hill near Ely, Nevada is located in White Pine County along Highway 50 on a well-maintained dirt road.
+A “Garnet Hill” BLM marker on the right hand side of the road will guide you to the recreation and rockhound area.
+Interestingly, the Garnet Hill Recreation Area was once an active volcanic site, which erupted approximately 32-40 million years ago, with a cavity that was up to one mile in diameter.
+While the volcano was actively brewing and spewing, rhyolite—a volcanic form of granite—was being forged inside.
+This forms when magma erupts from the surface and, as the rock cools, the released gasses create little pockets that allow the garnets to grow.
 While prospectors uncovered garnets in their prospecting days in the 1870s, they were likely far more interested in the lucrative copper mecca just to the south.

 Locals have recommended combing the southwest corner of Garnet Hill, which is where the formerly active volcano deposited the highest quality gems.
 Also, rockhounding enthusiasts may have the best luck searching the grounds after a rainstorm or snowmelt, as surface areas may have been washed away.